-The main focus of “Sharpologist” will be traditional shaving, but there will also be material on other aspects of grooming and style too.
-The goal is to make Sharpologist super-useful to the man new to traditional shaving and grooming, plus have enough extra content to remain useful to the more experienced.
+The main focus of Sharpologist is traditional wet shaving, but there will also be material on other aspects of grooming and style too.
+The goal is to make Sharpologist super-useful to the man new to traditional shaving and grooming, and remain useful to the more experienced.
 That means clear, well-written tutorials on grooming (particularly traditional wet shaving) and reviews of products you need to know about.
 Plus there will also be the occasional off topic (“Diversion”) article just to keep things interesting.

 And while I advocate certain products and techniques, I promise not to get too preachy.
-We’ll build a community based on mutual assistance, a sense of humor and rock-solid advice from people who know what they’re talking about (I plan to have several “guest authors” helping).
+We’ll build a community based on mutual assistance, a sense of humor and rock-solid advice from people who know what they’re talking about.

 I’m not a barber nor a “shaving professional.”
 Any views, reviews and commentary on this site should be read with that in mind.
-I am fairly educated on the subject of traditional shaving but it is a hobby rather than a profession so any advice or recommendations should not be considered to be carved in rock.
+I am fairly educated on the subject of traditional shaving but any advice or recommendations should not be considered to be carved in stone.

-All reviews are written with my routines and preferences in mind: what works for me, may not work for you.
+All reviews are written with the routines and preferences of the author in mind: what works for me or them may not work for you.
 As a result, I can’t take any responsibility for anything that may happen to your skin as a result of following any advice or recommendations contained within this blog.

 I usually do not accept products for review: if a product appears on the market that generates enough interest I will usually just buy it if it is within my budget.
 However, acceptance of samples is not to be considered in any way a guarantee that a review will appear.
 I will always state if I have received a product free.